-Once the area has been fully prepared to undergo the procedure, our Periodontist will insert a specialized instrument into the tiny entry point that has been made.
+Once the area has been fully prepared to undergo the gum graft procedure, our Periodontist will insert a specialized instrument into the tiny entry point that has been made.
 Using this instrument, the tissue is slowly loosened and moved into the desired position.
 Finally, a different instrument is used to insert collagen strips through the entry point and into the gum tissue.
 This will help to keep the tissue in the correct place while the area heals itself.
 This method is a highly effective way to reverse receding gums.
 The entire receding gums treatment should take no longer than one hour to complete and can be applied to several teeth at once if needed.

 What are the Benefits of Receding Gums Surgery?

 - No Incisions Necessary – Since this is not a tissue graft, there is no need to cut or remove any part of your gums or palate when using this method to repair receding gums.
 As a result, you will not struggle with the pain and unsightly post-surgery healing that traditional gum grafting surgery requires.

 - No Sutures – The tissue is held in place using collagen strips, rather than sutures that need healing.
 This means a faster recovery for the patient than traditional grafting, and it’s more comfortable.
 Sutures in the mouth often cause discomfort in the patient and may cause irritation.
 At the Smile Cliniq, our pinhole gum surgery avoids this.

 - Minimal Pain – You will experience only a minimal amount of pain, swelling, or bleeding after having receding gums surgery.

 - Instant, Visible Results – The pinhole technique provides an instantly noticeable cosmetic improvement to your smile.
 The tiny entry point created is barely apparent and should disappear as soon as the next day, meaning excellent, natural-looking, long-lasting results.

 - Efficiency – It is possible to correct up to 14 teeth at once in one to two hours.